-- 4.4.3.1 The Authority recommends that the sample should be determined in such a manner so as to cover different platforms, including terrestrial / Prasar Bharati channels, cable and satellite platforms, rural and urban areas, and all the states.
-The sample should be regularly updated so as to reflect the developments taking place in the delivery platforms, growth in viewership etc. - 4.4.3.2 The Authority, however, feels that the determination of sample size in terms of numbers cannot be prescribed because it depends on various market driven parameters and would keep changing over time with the increase in number of TV owning households etc. However, the size of the audience panel must reflect the penetration of different platforms. - 4.4.3.3 The Authority further recommends that the sample size shall be decided by the Technical Committee of BARC.
-The Technical Committee of BARC shall be guided by the policy guidelines of the Ministry of Information and Broadcasting from time to time. - 4.4.3.4 The Technical Committee should have as members nominees from the Ministry of Statistics and Programme Implementation, NCAER and Indian Statistical Institute, Kolkata in addition to the members nominated in the Technical Committee by the industry Associations. - 4.4.3.5 To bring in transparency, the Authority recommends that BARC should disclose on their website the methodology of sample selection, the sample size, the frequency of the audience panel rotation and margin of statistically acceptable error.
+terrestrial / Prasar Bharati channels, cable and satellite platforms, rural and urban areas, and all the states.
+The sample should be regularly updated so as to reflect the developments taking place in the delivery platforms, growth in viewership etc.

+- 4.4.3.2 The Authority, however, feels that the determination of sample size in terms of numbers cannot be prescribed because it depends on various market driven parameters and would keep changing over time with the increase in number of TV owning households etc. However, the size of the audience panel must reflect the penetration of different platforms. - 4.4.3.3 The Authority further recommends that the sample size shall be decided by the Technical Committee of BARC. - 4.4.3.4 The Technical Committee should have as members, one nominee each from the Ministry of Statistics and Programme Implementation, NCAER and Indian Statistical Institute, Kolkata in addition to the members nominated in the Technical Committee by the Industry Associations. - 4.4.3.5 To bring in transparency, the Authority recommends that BARC should disclose on their website the methodology of sample selection, the sample size, the frequency of the audience panel rotation and margin of statistically acceptable error. - 4.4.3.6 The Authority further recommends that while keeping the abovementioned recommendation for determination of panel size, the following may also be taken into account by BARC: - Removal of demographic disproportionality.
+The design of the panel should be in proportion to the urban rural spread of TV Households. - Improved geographic representation in proportion to the TV viewing population.

-- 4.4.3.6 The Authority further recommends that while keeping the abovementioned recommendation for determination of panel size, the following may also be taken in to account by BARC: - Removal of demographic disproportionality.
-The design of the panel should be in proportion to the urban rural spread of TV Households. - Improved geographic representation in proportion to the TV viewing population. - > The recruited panel should inter alia be representative of age, social class, sex, working status, life stage, and number of people in the household. - ➤ A detailed weighting scheme to introduce a greater level of representativeness of the reporting sample. - > The Establishment Survey must provide robust estimates, particularly by platform. - 4.5 Type of equipment to be used to address the different delivery platforms and whether technology adopted should be real time system for generation of reports;
+- > The recruited panel should inter alia be representative of age, social class, sex, working status, life stage, and number of people in the household. - ➤ A detailed weighting scheme to introduce a greater level of representativeness of the reporting sample. - ➤ The Establishment Survey must provide robust estimates, particularly by platform. - 4.5 Type of equipment to be used to address the different delivery platforms and whether technology adopted should be real time system for generation of reports;